-Ken is a clinical haematologist with long experience in treating malignant blood disorders.
+Ken is a retired clinical haematologist with long experience in treating malignant blood disorders.
 After training at Otago, in Sydney and Southhampton, in the UK, he worked at the Blood and Cancer Centre at Wellington Hospital for 26 years until 2016.
 Over recent years he has focused on multiple myeloma and helped establish Wellington Hospital as New Zealand’s leading centre, with specialized myeloma clinics and a major centre for clinical trials.
 The author of 27 publications in peer reviewed journals, Ken is a member of the American Society of Haematology (ASH) and the European Hematology Association (EHA).

 Ken is a past chair of the Myeloma section of the based in Melbourne-based Australasian Leukemia & Lymphoma Group (ALLG), which is the principal trial organization for blood cancers.

 He is also currently one of two New Zealand representatives on the Medical Advisory Group for Myeloma Australia which puts out Myeloma Treatment Guidelines.

 In the New Year Honors 2022, Ken was awarded the the New Zealand Order of Merit for services to haemotology.